Safe Outputs (Pull Requests)

 The draft field is a configuration policy, not a default.
 Whatever value is set in the workflow frontmatter is always used — the agent cannot override it at runtime.

 PR creation may fail if “Allow GitHub Actions to create and approve pull requests” is disabled in Organization Settings.
-By default (fallback-as-issue: true), fallback creates an issue with branch link and requires issues: write permission.
-Set fallback-as-issue: false to disable fallback and only require contents: write + pull-requests: write.
+By default (fallback-as-issue: true), fallback creates an issue with branch link.
+Set fallback-as-issue: false to disable fallback.

 When create-pull-request is configured, git commands (checkout, branch, switch, add, rm, commit, merge) are automatically enabled.